Toluwanimi-D-A/Water-Accessibility-in-Africa/README.md

-# Water Access and Sanitation in Africa - SQL Case Study
+# Water Access and Sanitation in Africa (SQL Case Study).
 A SQL-based data analysis case study assessing water availability, sanitation infrastructure, and public health in African communities, with recommendations for improving service delivery.

 # Project Overview